Food Service Announcements

 - An additional piece of fruit or vegetable serving

 To give students more options, we also offer a variety of snacks and drinks for purchase.
-The majority of these items are offered at the Middle and High School level but there are a few at our Meridian Park location.
-All of our a la carte snacks and drinks comply with USDA Smart Snack Regulations.
+The majority of these items are offered at the Middle and High School level.
+All of our á la carte snacks and drinks comply with USDA Smart Snack Regulations.
+To set limits to your student's á la carte purchases, log into Family Access and follow these instructions.

 Our meals are planned to comply with the USDA standards for the National School Lunch and Breakfast Programs.
 Click the link to view the current standards document: USDA Nutrition Standards.

-Through the Healthy, Hunger-Free Kids Act of 2010, championed by the First Lady and signed by President Obama, the USDA has made the most changes to the National School Lunch and Breakfast Programs in 15 years.
+Through the Healthy, Hunger-Free Kids Act of 2010, championed by the First Lady, Michelle Obama, and signed by President Obama, the USDA has made the most changes to the National School Lunch and Breakfast Programs in 15 years.
 The goal of these changes is to help prevent childhood obesity and lead to a healthier generation of children.

 Shoreline School District Food and Nutrition Services strives to develop and provide healthy and appetizing meals to our students.
 We are proud to meet or exceed USDA requirements.